 “We’ve been working really hard to make this fit, and I think it has a good shot at happening,” Councilman Brian Meyer told the Register.
 “The area needs a spark, and I am hoping this will be a perfect fit.”

 City leaders in Des Moines have suggested they would be willing to offer incentives for anyone who wanted to purchase the mall space.
 They made similar offers with Merle Hay Mall three years ago when they allowed owners to use tax revenue to renovate the space and make it more conducive to shopping.
 Although a firm timeline has yet to be set with the community college, council members are confident the deal between Southridge and Des Moines Community College will benefit everyone involved.

 “We look at this as a huge opportunity to begin the conversion of Southridge Mall into a hub for the south side of Des Moines,” Scott McMurray, a representative of the company that owns Southridge, told the Register.
 “We think it is important to have educational, public, residential, retail and entertainment uses all on that site.”

 Schools Moving into Cobb Center Mall in Smyrna

 Cobb Center used to be the shopping hub in Smyrna, Georgia, as one of the first malls to grace the area.
-However, changes over the decades since the mall opened has left the space struggling to find enough tenants to survive.
+However, changes over the decades since the mall opened have left the space struggling to find enough tenants to survive.
 The Smyrna-Vinings Patch reports that one solution the mall has found is to allow schools to purchase the space for classrooms and other purposes.
-The newest potential tenant to eye the retail space is Georgia Highlands College, a two-year, associate-degree school that currently boasts six sites around Georgia.
+The newest potential tenant to eye the retail space is Georgia Highlands College, a two-year associate-degree school that currently boasts six sites around Georgia.

 Schools and malls seem to be finding a harmonious relationship across the country, with more cash-strapped colleges taking advantage of the low prices on retail space to expand their campus space and offerings.